Jerry Shriver

-Jerry Michael Tate Shriver (24 September 1941 – 10 June 1974), also known by his nickname "Mad Dog", was a Master Sergeant in the United States Army who served in Military Assistance Command, Vietnam – Studies and Observations Group (MACV-SOG) in the Vietnam War.
+Jerry Michael Tate Shriver (24 September 1941 – 10 June 1974), also known by his nickname "Mad Dog", was a Master Sergeant in the United States Army who served in MACV-SOG in the Vietnam War.
 He took part in operations along the Ho Chi Minh Trail, Cambodia, and Laos from 1966 to 1969.
 He also served in West Germany as part of a long-range patrol unit and in Taiwan.
-He participated in classified special operations missions in North and South Vietnam, Cambodia, and Laos, leading Montagnard soldiers and conducting reconnaissance tasks.
+He participated in classified special operations missions in South Vietnam, Cambodia, and Laos, leading Montagnard soldiers and conducting reconnaissance tasks.

 Early life

 Jerry Michael Tate Shriver was born to Dale Leroy Shriver and Dorothy Madelyn Shriver on 24 September 1941 in DeFuniak Springs, Florida.
 He had three sisters and two brothers.
 His family moved to Sacramento, California, while he was still in school.

 Shriver while serving in the 101st Airborne Division. circa 1963.

 Military career

 1962–1966

 Shriver with his German Shepherd "Klaus".

 In 1962, at the age of 21, Shriver enlisted in the United States Army.
 After finishing basic training, he attended the United States Army Airborne School.
 After briefly serving in the 101st Airborne Division, he joined the 7th Army's Long Range Patrol Company and was sent to West Germany to serve near the border with East Germany.
 He was also deployed in Taiwan and Vietnam in 1964 and 1966, respectively, as part of the 5th Special Forces Group.